syncfusion-content/blazor-docs/blazor/stepper/orientations.md

 ## Vertical

-When the orientation is set to [Vertical](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Navigations.StepperOrientation.html#Syncfusion_Blazor_Navigations_StepperOrientation_Vertical), it organizes the steps one below the other following a top-to-bottom arrangement.
+To display the steps vertically, use the [Vertical](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Navigations.StepperOrientation.html#Syncfusion_Blazor_Navigations_StepperOrientation_Vertical) in the `Orientation` property, to arrange the steps one below the other.

 ```cshtml